 What was your most popular or best-attended event in the past year?
 Do you have special events every year?

-We tried some online fundraising this past year to keep the scholarships going.
-On the fourth Thursday of each month we hold member meetups (open to guests as well) after the work day to allow a more casual setting for conversation and networking in a rotating setting around Pinellas County.
+On the fourth Thursday of each month we hold BPW meetups (open to guests as well) after the work day to allow a more casual setting for conversation and networking in a rotating setting around Pinellas County.
 On the third Thursday of each month we are now holding educational gatherings after work for more interactive and hands-on learning than the monthly program luncheons.

 One of our signature events we hold each year is an Equal Pay Day “Unhappy Hour” to raise awareness of pay equity and wage discrimination.
-This year it was held on March 24, 2021; the 2022 date has not yet been finalized.
+This year it was held on March 15, 2022.
 This is the date a woman has to work into the new year to make the same pay a man made in the previous year.

 Another signature event is an Equality Day event (on or near August 26, the date on which the women’s right to vote was ratified).
 In 2021, we had wine and charcuterie mid-afternoon at The Hideaway in St. Petersburg, a change from our traditional tea; in 2022 it will be a Mad Hatter’s tea held at the Hawthorne Bottle Shop in St. Petersburg.

 How does your organization participate in community-wide events?